jonnor/embeddedml/presentations/TinymlEMEA2024/outline.md

 Training is done in the standard way.

 Support a CSV format, which can be loaded at runtime.
-Stored on disk, loaded into efficient in-memory format.

 Copy model to device.
 Copy library to device.
 Architecture-specific binary module.

-FIXME: skip
-Simple, not really optimized for size.
-But since MicroPython devices are typically high RAM/FLASH, not a bit deal.
-(will improve with int16 trees also)
-(! interesting to include in comparison with other frameworks )

 ### emlearn-micropython.
 Load and run